 The placement exam is normally given to incoming freshmen and transfer students during orientation sessions in the language lab, Kinard Hall, room 307.
 For the date and time of the next session, please contact the Chair of the Department of World Languages and Cultures at firstname.lastname@example.org or call 803-323-2534.
 Any individual wishing to take the placement exam at any other time during the school year should e-mail the Director of the Language Learning Center, Ms. Laure Mauffray (email@example.com), to set up an appointment.

 Winthrop University uses WebCAPE (Computer Adaptive Placement Exam).
 The test is given online and is adaptive, meaning that it is different for every person who takes it.
 It is designed to get easier if you are doing poorly, and harder if you are doing well.
-The test is multiple-choice, and typically takes 20-30 minutes, but you should plan for up to 60 minutes.
+The test is multiple-choice, and typically takes 20-30 minutes.

 Placement exam results are available to students immediately after finishing the exam, and student's advisors will have access to their placement scores as well, prior to registration during orientation.
 Depending on your score, you will be advised to enroll in the 101, 102, or higher level of the language course that you plan to take.
 The possible placements in French, German, and Spanish are 101, 102, 201, or 202 or higher.
 Some students may be at a very advanced level already, but the test can only determine the precise level for the first two semesters.
 Therefore, students placing into the 201 or 202 levels for French, German or Spanish, will be advised to meet with Dr. Scott Shinabargar, the department chair of World Languages, to discuss what course would be most appropriate beyond the elementary level.
 Transfer Credit, CLEP, Advanced Placement (AP) Credit, or IB Credit should be discussed with Dr. Shinabargar or the academic advising areas listed below.